-Barclays CEO probed over Epstein ties, overshadowing profit gains
+Barclays chief Staley probed over Epstein ties

 Barclays paid a dividend of 9 pence for the year, compared with 6.5 pence for 2018, as its core capital ratio came in at a better-than-expected 13.8%.

-(Editing by Sinead Cruise and Jan Harvey)
+(Editing by Jan Harvey and Daniel Wallis)